 For groundwater sites with solvent contamination, LUCs are established to prevent a potential exposure to indoor air vapor.
 The Travis AFB Groundwater ROD (CH2M HILL, 2014) placed restrictions for residential and industrial land uses above solvent plumes; these restrictions can only be removed when the concentrations of volatile COCs that could potentially emanate from groundwater to indoor air do not pose an unacceptable risk to human health.
-By enforcing these restrictions, Travis AFB complies with the RAO as described in the Travis AFB Groundwater ROD (CH2M HILL, 2014) that pertains to the restriction of COC inhalation that migrates from the subslab of a building into indoor air.
+Table 2.8-2 of this ROD lists the groundwater concentrations that require vapor intrusion LUCs under both industrial and residential exposure scenarios.
+By enforcing these restrictions, Travis AFB complies with the RAO as described in the Travis AFB Groundwater ROD (CH2M HILL, 2014)

+that pertains to the restriction of COC inhalation that migrates from the subslab of a building into indoor air.
 For each groundwater site in this report that is assigned this RAO, the achievement of this COC inhalation restriction RAO is stated.